sara-huang-hart/sara-huang-hart/README.md

 Welcome to my portfolio!
 I'm Sara, a data-driven business analyst.
 I recently completed a Master of Science in Business Analytics program at the University of California, Irvine, where I learned how to apply different analytical tools, such as machine learning models and neural networks, to real-world examples.
 Before that, I completed an online Certificate Program in Business Analysis from the University of California, Berkeley, where I learned about business analysis from a business perspective, from communicating with stakeholders and asking the right questions to implementing solutions effectively.
 At the same time, I was working as a full-time Technical Administrative Assistant at SFX Preferred Resorts for over 3 years.
 In this role, I applied the knowledge I learned from my academic career and made valuable contributions to the organization, as well as learned new skills.

 So why analytics?
-Analytics is like creating a narrative for data.
-It turns the what-seems-to-be-pointless data into valuable information, allowing others to see the story of the dataset.
-The potential to uncover beneath-the-surface insights that support strategic decision-making is what draws me to business analytics.
-I hope to empower people and organizations by using data to bridge the gap between business and analytics.
+For me, it's about translating raw data into meaningful insights.
+I'm drawn to the challenge of transforming what might seem to be random data into a compelling narrative that drives strategic decisions.
+My goal is to bridge the gap between business and analytics, empowering people and organizations through data-driven insights.

 Here are some projects that I have worked on.